 Day 5: Enjoy one final paddle before saying farewell to your trip mates.

 Break camp and go on one last paddle on Crescent Lake.
 The trip officially ends in the early afternoon.
-Those who use WI's van transportation can expect to return to Minneapolis in the evening.

 Dates & Fees